 Mitzi Perdue likes nothing better than to share tips for what worked in the two long-running families that she’s a part of.

 Rosie von Lila | Advisory Board Member (2018)

 Rosie is a Millennial (also known as “an adult under 40”) and our NextGen liaison.
 She is passionate about politics and governance, and currently works as a management consultant.
 Based in New York and working frequently in Washington, D.C., the Midwest and California, Rosie speaks around the world on how to increase stakeholder engagement, and advocates for civic participation.
 She is the creator and host of the What Comes Now podcast, and is an advisor and consultant to Burning Man headquarters.
 Rosie has been invited to be a guest at the U.S. Pentagon several times, and was a guest lecturer at the U.S. National Defense University.
 She is frequently invited to participate in strategic discussions about diversity and collaboration.
 Rosie is a member of NEXUS and formerly served on the Board of Directors for Bay Area Council (BAC), the most powerful trade policy advocacy group in northern California.

 John W. Ambrecht | Advisory Board Member (2018)

 John W. Ambrecht is a senior partner at Ambrecht and McDermott and focuses his practice on integrating sophisticated estate and tax planning with family business succession planning, including developing appropriate transitional structures with an emphasis on conflict resolution among generations and constructing a lasting framework for family business management and ownership succession.
 John’s practice also includes sophisticated multi-state domestic trusts and estate planning, national and international asset protection, and tax controversies (IRS).

 IFG is a membership organization that is run for the benefit of its members.
 Events are priced to break even.
-Please see our financial summary by clicking here.
+Please see our financial summary.